 In 1986, the Beastie Boys released the song "(You Gotta) Fight for Your Right (To Party!)", which Travis Kelce later became known for reciting during team celebrations.

 On October 5, 1989, Travis Michael Kelce was born.
-He is now known as an American professional football tight end for the Kansas City Chiefs.
+He later became a professional football tight end for the Kansas City Chiefs.

-In 2007, as a senior at Cleveland Heights High School, Travis Kelce rushed for 1,016 yards and 10 touchdowns, and threw for 1,523 yards, 21 touchdowns, and eight interceptions, earning All-Lake Erie League honors.
+In 2007, as a senior at Cleveland Heights High School, Travis Kelce rushed for 1,016 yards and 10 touchdowns and threw for 1,523 yards, 21 touchdowns, and eight interceptions, earning him All-Lake Erie League honors.

 In 2008, Travis Kelce redshirted at the University of Cincinnati.

-In 2009, Travis Kelce appeared in 11 games for the Cincinnati Bearcats, playing tight end and quarterback, and tallied 8 rushes for 47 yards and two touchdowns, and one reception for three yards.
+In 2009, Travis Kelce appeared in 11 games for the Cincinnati Bearcats, playing at tight end and quarterback out of the wildcat formation.
+He had eight rushes for 47 yards and two touchdowns and one reception for three yards.

-In 2010, Travis Kelce was suspended from the Cincinnati Bearcats football team after testing positive for marijuana, violating team rules.
+In 2010, Travis Kelce was suspended for the season after testing positive for marijuana, a violation of team rules while playing for the Cincinnati Bearcats.

 In March 2013, Travis Kelce was named the College Football Performance Awards Tight End of the Year.

-On October 12, 2013, Travis Kelce was placed on injured reserve after undergoing microfracture surgery on his knee, following an injury in the preseason.
-He only played one snap during the season before being placed on injured reserve.
+On October 12, 2013, Travis Kelce was placed on injured reserve after having microfracture surgery performed on his knee.

 In 2013, Travis Kelce was selected by the Kansas City Chiefs in the third round of the NFL draft.

-In 2014, Travis Kelce was the Chiefs' leading receiver, with a total of 862 yards off 67 receptions.
+During the 2014 season, Travis Kelce was the Chiefs' leading receiver, totaling 862 yards off 67 receptions.

-In January 2016, Travis Kelce starred in the E!
-Entertainment Television dating show "Catching Kelce", where he chose Maya Benberry as the winner.
+In January 2016, Kelce starred in the E!
+Entertainment Television dating show "Catching Kelce", choosing Maya Benberry as the winner.

-In April 2016, Travis Kelce started dating Maya Benberry, the winner of his dating show.
+In April 2016, Travis Kelce started dating Maya Benberry, the winner of his dating show, after the show ended.

 On December 20, 2016, Travis Kelce was named as a starter in his second career Pro Bowl.